Top things to do in Bentong for Travelers to Malaysia

 Bentong Morning Market

-The first pit stop for visitors is the wet market, which is a hive of activity on the weekends.
+The first pit stop for visitors is the wet market, a hive of activity on the weekends.

 Business in the wet market is brisk over the weekends, as tourists mostly buy the Bentong Ginger and Bentong Soy Sauce.